BostonGlobe/slush-globeapp/templates/README.md

 ## Deploy
 #### Step 1: gulp
-Run `gulp prod` to deploy.
+- Run `gulp prod` to deploy.
 Outputs files into `dist/prod` folder in root.

-#### Step 2: put project files on server
-- Create project directory on server.
-On a Mac, Finder -> Go -> Connect to Server.
-- Enter `smb://widget.boston.com/web/bgapps/html` (username globe\first.last and password).
-- Navigate to graphics/[year]/[month] and create a folder for your project (ex. graphics/2015/01/football-homerun).
-- Copy over your all the files in the **prod** folder to the server.
+- If you setup your ssh credentials, it will also upload the files to the apps server.
+Otherwise, you must manually put them on the server.
 - Your project is now internally visible at http://dev.apps.bostonglobe.com/graphics/[year]/[month]/[project-name].
-- Update these files whenever you want.

 #### Step 3: publish assets
 - In Terminal, connect to shell (your username is usually first initial last name): `ssh rgoldenberg@shell.boston.com`.